 Is there a reduction programme already underway?
 Has it been audited?
 Is it challenging enough?

 Could you undertake a plastic audit?
 Identifying where plastic is used in manufacturing, product sourcing and consumables.
 What percentage is intrinsic to the product itself and what is avoidable?
 Which parts of the business use the most?
 Which of the seven types of plastic are used?
 Which processes need to be re-engineered?
 It should be possible to present the information in a way that enables decisions to be taken on setting reduction targets and moving towards the target.

 From complex manufacturing through to simple consumables purchasing, there will be opportunities to make a difference.
 Just imagine how rewarding it would be for internal audit to be the catalyst for change that impacts beyond the organisation and has the opportunity to affect future generations.

-There at seven types of plastic, the recycle symbol has a classification number inside it, it is not a recycling symbol:
+There are seven types of plastic, the plastic symbol has a classification number inside it, it is not a recycling symbol:

 Soft drink, water, cooking oil bottles, packaging trays, frozen ready-meal trays, first-aid blankets, polar fleece.

 Cleaning solution and soap containers, food and drink storage, shopping bags, freezer bags, pipes, insulation, bottle caps, vehicle fuel tanks, protective helmets, faux-wood planks, recycled wood-plastic composites.

 Signage, furniture, clothing, medical containers, tubing, water and sewage pipes, flooring, cladding, vinyl records, cables, cleaning solution containers, water bottles.